metehantagizade/SignalR-Notification/README.md

   The final step is about adding javascript code inside Layout When a notification added to database <b>notificationHub.client.notify</b> from Layout will be call and inside tihs function notification panel will be updated.
   Dont Remember to add Home Controller and <b>GetNotificationContacts</b> action result inside it<br/>
-  And inside Global.ajax we shuld start and stop <b>SqlDependency</b>
+  And inside Global.ajax we should start and stop <b>SqlDependency</b>